 Chat Messages & Emotes

 When on a battlefield or in a dungeon, chat messages and emotes can be handy for communicating with other players online.
-Press and the down D-pad to open the chat settings message window.
-Press and the left D-pad to open the emote settings window.
+Press the button and the down directional button to open the chat settings message window.
+Press the button and the left directional button to open the emote settings window.

 Downs & Revivals